benterova/benterova/content/post/ollama-on-render-com/index.md

 +++
-title = 'Deploying ollama on Render.com Private Services' description = "How I ran the ollama Docker image on Render.com private services." draft = false keywords = 'ollama,docker,render,deployment,development'
+title = 'Deploying ollama on Render.com Private Services' description = "A short guide on running ollama Docker image on Render.com private services, and connecting to it from your application" date = 2024-04-29 draft = false keywords = 'ollama,docker,render,deployment,development'
 +++